Sitecore-Hackathon/2019-SiteTroopers/documentation/README.md

 ### Items by Workflow State

-This report shows all items that are on the specified Workflow State.
+This report shows all items that are in the specified Workflow State.

 ![workflow](images/items-by-workflow-state.jpg "workflow")